vishalambilkar-collab/Unified-Portfolio-Analyser/README.md

 > **WCE Hackathon 2026 | Team Fintech Titans**

-InvestiZen is a modern, AI-powered fintech dashboard that consolidates all your investments — Stocks, Mutual Funds, Crypto, and Gold — into a single, intelligent platform.
+InvestiZen is a modern, fintech dashboard that consolidates all your investments — Stocks, Mutual Funds, Crypto, and Gold — into a single, intelligent platform.
 Stop juggling multiple apps.
 Start making smarter financial decisions.

 ---